aydinyanik/clarisse_survival_kit/README.md

 CSK requires Python 2.7 to be installed.
 The shelf will automatically be updated and backed up.
 If the installation does not install the shelf correctly you can find a shelf_installation.log file in your Isotropix/VERSION/ user folder.

 On Windows you can find the shelf_installation.log file here:

 *C:\Users\YOUR_USERNAME\AppData\Roaming\Isotropix\Clarisse\VERSION*

-And on Mac/Linux you can find it:
+And on Mac/Linux you can find it here:

 */home/YOUR_USERNAME/.isotropix/VERSION*